hanabi/hanabi.github.io/docs/level_19/ejections.md

     - If it isn't a *Self Color Double Bluff*, then it must be a *Self Color Ejection*.
   - Bob blind-plays his *Second Finesse Position*.
 It is a red 2 and it successfully plays.
   - Cathy does nothing; no other cards are promised.

-### Trash Push Ejection

-- First, see the section on the [Trash Push](level_14.md#the-trash-push).
-- Normally, when known trash is touched as the focus of the clue, and the known trash is on chop, it communicates a *Trash Push*.
-- However, what if the *Trash Pushed* card is two-or-more-away-from-playable?
-This would normally be a *Trash Push Double Finesse* on Bob, but that is unlikely.
-- Instead, since no single play could ever prevent the *Pushed* card from immediately misplaying, Bob interprets the clue as an *Ejection*.
-- After a *Trash Push Ejection*, the clue receiver should *Chop Move* the two-or-more-away-from-playable card.